The Trump tape doesn't matter

 At this point, I believe that Donald Trump, as he has suggested, could actually shoot someone and it would not matter to the 40-45% of Americans who still appear to be voting for him.

-Pundit Dave Pell summed it up perfectly: "Trump's brand is asshole.
+Pundit Dave Pell summed it up perfectly: "Trump's brand is a--hole.
 His speech is hate.
 His promise is ignorance.
 I don't dig it.
 And you probably don't dig it either.
 But .... he isn't playing to you or me.
 He's playing to the people who have been digging it."

 If you think this latest controversy will finally beat him, you are wrong.
 If you can't understand how someone could "still" vote for Trump after all "this," consider what makes this such an unprecedented election.